ingridpanda8000/Week3_Gaining_Access/README.md

-# Week 3: Gaining Access - Password Cracking with Johnny
+# Week 3: Gaining Access - Password Cracking with Johnny and Networkwalks Tools.

 ## Cybersecurity Internship Assignment

 ### 📌 Overview
-This week focuses on gaining access to password-protected PDF files using **Johnny** (GUI for John the Ripper) on Windows.
-We use an online tool to extract the password hash from encrypted PDFs called Online Hashcrack.
+This week focuses on gaining access to password-protected PDF files using two tools:
+1. **Johnny** - GUI frontend for John the Ripper
+2. **Networkwalks Tools** - Hash Calculator & Password Cracker

 ---

+## Using Johnny.
 ### 🎯 Objectives
 - Extract password hashes from encrypted PDF files using online tool
 - Use Johnny GUI to perform dictionary attacks